Employer Guide to Federal Unemployment Tax – FUTA

 Employers pay the Federal Unemployment Tax (FUTA) to fund the unemployment account of the federal government, which pays employees who leave a company involuntarily.
 Businesses also may have to pay state unemployment taxes, which are coordinated with the federal unemployment tax.

 As an employer, you are responsible for paying unemployment taxes to the IRS and making reports to the IRS on Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return

 How Unemployment Taxes Work

 In brief, the unemployment tax system works as follows:

 - Employers pay into the system, based on a percentage of total employee wages.

-- The amount paid goes into a fund which pays unemployment benefits to employees who have been laid off.
+- The amount paid goes into a fund that pays unemployment benefits to employees who have been laid off.

 Both the federal government and most state governments collect unemployment taxes.
 The federal government collects unemployment funds and pays into state funds—known as State Unemployment Tax (SUTA).
 The federal funds help to supplement what the states collect.

 Many employers pay both federal and state unemployment taxes, depending on what state you are doing business in.
 To find out if you, as a business owner, need to pay state unemployment tax, contact your state's employment agency.
 If your state collects this tax, you will need to register with your state.
 The Department of Labor has more information on state unemployment insurance benefits.

 If your business has employees, you must get a Federal Employer ID Number (EIN).
 This qualifies as the registration for your business and federal unemployment insurance payments.

 You must pay unemployment taxes if: